mixpanel/mixpanel-iphone/README.md

 with an ARC project: Go to Project > Target > Build Phases, double-click on each Mixpanel file and add the flag: `-fno-objc-arc`.

+# Logging #
+You can turn on Mixpanel logging by adding the following Preprocessor Macros in Build Settings: `MIXPANEL_LOG=1` and `MIXPANEL_DEBUG=1`.
+Setting `MIXPANEL_LOG=1` will cause the Mixpanel library to log tracked events and set People properties.
+Setting `MIXPANEL_DEBUG=1` will cause Mixpanel to log everything it's doing—queuing, formatting and uploading data—in a very fine-grained way, and is useful for understanding how the library works and debugging issues.

 # Further Documentation #
 1. [Events iOS Library Documentation](https://mixpanel.com/docs/integration-libraries/iphone)
 2. [People iOS Library Documentation](https://mixpanel.com/docs/people-analytics/iphone)